nir/jupylet/docs/programmers_reference_guide/graphics.rst

 represented as a stream or sequence of `events <https://en.wikipedia.org/wiki/Event_(computing)>`_.

-For example, as the mouse is moved around the game canvas a sequence of events with updated mouse positions is continuously generated.
+For example, as the mouse is moved around the game canvas a sequence of events with updated mouse positions is continuously generated and processed.

-To handle this stream of events you create an `event handler <https://en.wikipedia.org/wiki/Event_(computing)#Event_handler>`_.
+To handle this stream of events we create an `event handler <https://en.wikipedia.org/wiki/Event_(computing)#Event_handler>`_.
-The spaceship game includes a function to handle mouse position events.
+The spaceship game includes such a function to handle mouse position events.
 Here it is:

 .. code-block:: python